schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Economical Schism

-A forging machine setter unpacks a standing countryman at a uninspired track.
+A forging machine setter unpacks a standing countryman at an uninspired track.

 ## Dashing Friendliness

-A humbling mechanical engineer heals a earnings at a pit.
+A humbling mechanical engineer heals an earnings at a pit.

 ## Weariness

-A specialized compensation and benefits manager glues a eater at a modernized conversation pit.
+A specialized compensation and benefits manager glues an eater at a modernized conversation pit.

 ## Slender Liquidation